Gilpin County Fire Protection

 - Plan for pets

-- 2-part webinar series (approximately 1 hour each) on Defensible Space is not Moonscape!
+- 2-part webinar series (~1 hour each) on Defensible Space

 - “Wildfire!
-Preventing home ignition” Excellent, thought-provoking video – what you can do to keep your home from catching on fire, even in the case of a crown fire.
+Preventing home ignition” Thought-provoking video – what you can do to keep your home from catching on fire.

-- Ember storm demonstration — a four minute video that shows how a house can catch fire from flying embers in a wildfire.
+- Ember storm demonstration — a four minute video showing how a house can catch fire from flying embers in a wildfire.
 Three different sidings and two different roof types are tested.

 - Wildfire Preparedness Resources